CarlosAlexandre197/DataBase_SQL/README.md

-# DB_Sqlite
+# DataBase_Sqlite
-Tabela criada com Python fazendo conexão com o Banco de Dados Sqlite.
+Table created with Python connecting to the Sqlite Database.